n1k3c/flutter-link-preview/README.md

 # link_preview

-Plugin for previewing links (such as title, description, image).
+(Flutter plugin)[https://pub.dev/packages/link_preview] for previewing links (such as title, description, image).
 This is a port of [Android](https://github.com/LeonardoCardoso/Android-Link-Preview) and [iOS](https://github.com/LeonardoCardoso/SwiftLinkPreview) library.
 Currently, only Android is supported (iOS coming soon).

 ## Usage